 Many parents are unaware of this right or principle of special education.
 I often say that most parents come to me with nothing more than a gut feeling that something isn’t right.
+LRE is definitely one of those things.
 Least Restrictive Environment is essential to our kids’ well being.
 We have seen the abuse and destruction it does to the disability community when our kids are automatically warehoused based upon their disability.
 So what does it mean for you and your child?

 300.114 LRE requirements

-Well, that sounds pretty self explanatory to me.
-Must be educated in least restrictive environment to maximum extent possible, and you cannot use budget issues as an excuse not to do it!
+Well, that sounds pretty self-explanatory to me.
+Must be educated in the least restrictive environment to the maximum extent possible, and you cannot use budget issues as an excuse not to do it!

 Of course in day to day practice, this doesn’t always happen.
 We have intellectually normal kids tossed into “life skills” all the time.
 Probably one of the most common scenarios I see is the school pushing for a self-contained classroom or ‘special school’ in lieu of a 1:1 aide.